Edward-Wei/LC2200-Datapath/README.txt

 by Tim Martin

 Foreword
-First and foremost, this project is a little rough.
-It's been passed down from year to year, repackaged and not always clear.
+First and foremost, this project's instructions on this project are a little rough.
+It's seems like it's been passed downfrom year to year, repackaged and not always clear.
 It doesn't always add up so if you're lost, it's not just you.
 I'm writing this README as kind of an additional documentation to get it working.
 And, it might be cool to look at a few years down the road when I'm making the big bucks.

 Finally, your mileage may vary with this project.
 I can't imagine you'd make much progress unless you were in the course.